-Where a lateral is being relaid in the public right-of-way and connected to pipes of differing materials and/or sizes, standard flexible couplings shall be used.
+Where a lateral is being relaid in the public right-of-way and connected to pipes of differing materials and/or sizes, couplings (SDD 5.3.3) shall be used.
 The couplings to be used shall provide for a tight fit around the outside diameter of each pipe and shall be securely fastened with two stainless steel clamps at each pipe end.
 Couplings which reduce the pipe cross sectional area in the direction of the flow shall not be allowed.